multiOmicMechanismAwareML/CodeBase/README.md

-# Machine Learning Predicts Yeast Growth
+# A Multi-omic and Mechanism-aware Machine Learning Pipeline Predicts Growth Rate in Saccharomyces cerevisiae

 ## Objective